nmorgan94/E-commerce-Backend/README.md

 TODO:
 * Overall look and feel
+* Fix needing to refresh when after login
 * View user details when logged in
 * Error handling
 * Redirect anonymous users to login page when anonymously accessing the checkout